Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 • 401 Unauthorized — missing or invalid API key

-• 429 Too Many Requests — rate limit exceeded (10 req/s) or insufficient credits
+• 429 Too Many Requests — a rate limit was exceeded, or credits are insufficient

 • 500 Internal Server Error — unexpected server-side failure